 Krakow in books

 Dive into Krakow before you arrive by reading real and fantastic history of the city.
 Read Schindler’s Ark, the Booker-prize winning novel by Thomas Keneally, which was adapted into Schindler’s List.
-The novel tells the story of Schindler, the flamboyant German industrialist grew into a living legend to the Jewish people of Krakow.
+The novel tells the story of Schindler, the German industrialist who grew into a living legend to the Jewish people of Krakow.

 Kacper Ryx by Mariusz Wollny is a Polish historical crime novel featuring historical characters, including Polish poets Mikołaj Sęp Szarzyński and Jan Kochanowski.